shoui520/shoui520.github.io/docs/shouimethod.md

 ## What you should do

 If you haven't already, you should **learn core vocab with Kaishi every day** and cover **the gist** of grammar taught in your chosen grammar guide.
+Do Kaishi at the default rate of 20 cards per day.

 I will note though, I didn't do Kaishi, and I didn't do Core2k either.
 My first Anki deck was actually a mining deck, which I hated, and I was just learning common words anyway.
 I consider doing Kaishi as the better alternative for learning core vocabulary.

 Personally, I first learned Japanese grammar with that Japanese Ammo playlist I have linked in [Resources](/resources), but I think her explanations aren't that good and if I could, I would go back and learn from the grammar guides that are recommended these days.
 Namely: Yokubi, Cure Dolly, IMABI.

+[Yokubi](https://yoku.bi) is what I recommend for beginners these days, it's a written guide aimed at teaching the core concepts of Japanese grammar, the rest should be supplemented with immersion.

 Fussing too much over grammar as a beginner is a practice in futility.
 Do not put too much effort into grammar before you are already proficient.
 You only need to learn the basic ideas.

 I emphasize learning vocab and grammar because if you really want to do exactly what I did, then you need to have a constantly expanding vocabulary when you immerse every day.